baditaflorin/transcript-insights/DEPLOYING.md

 # Deploying Your Transcript Insights App

-This guide provides instructions for deploying your Next.js application to your own server or hosting environment that supports Node.js.
+This guide provides instructions for deploying your Next.js application to your own server or hosting environment that supports Node.js or Docker.

+## Option 1: Deploying with Node.js

-## Prerequisites
+### Prerequisites

 Before you begin, ensure your server has the following installed:

 -   **Node.js**: It's recommended to use version 18.x or later.
 You can check your version by running `node -v`.
 -   **npm** (or another package manager like yarn or pnpm): npm is included with Node.js.

-## Deployment Steps
+### Deployment Steps

 Follow these steps on your server to get your application running in production.

-### 1. Clone Your Project
+#### 1. Clone Your Project

 First, get your project code onto the server.
 You can do this by cloning your repository or by copying the files directly.